aws-samples/aws-data-exchange-dfs-football-optimizer-riv-2020/README.md

 ## AWS Data Exchange Daily Fantasy Sports Football Lineups Optimizer

+Welcome!
+This repository contains the code used in the 2020 AWS re:Invent session "Use data to optimize your daily fantasy sports football lineups"

 [AWS Data Exchange](https://aws.amazon.com/data-exchange/) is a service that makes it easy for millions of AWS customers to securely find, subscribe to, and use third-party data in the cloud.
 This repository contains an example of how to use data from Stats Perform to optimize your daily fantasy sports football lineups.

 ![Data Exchange diagram](adx-dfs-diagram.svg)